magento/merchdocs/src/sales-channels/asc/price-scope.md

 ---

-Magento provides configuration for your pricing scope to be set to global or website.
-If pricing is set to global scope, there will be a single price source for all websites.
-If pricing is set to website scope, websites can vary their pricing across and also have a fallback default pricing value.
-To set your price scope, see [Magento Price configuration]({% link configuration/catalog/catalog.md %}).
+Magento provides configuration for your [pricing scope](https://docs.magento.com/m2/ee/user_guide/configuration/catalog/catalog.html#price) to be set to `Global` or `Website`.
+If pricing is set to `Global`, there will be a single price source for all websites.
+If pricing is set to `Website`, your websites can vary their pricing across and also have a fallback default pricing value.
+See [Catalog Price](https://docs.magento.com/m2/ee/user_guide/configuration/catalog/catalog.html#price).

-If you change your catalog price scope from global to website, all price type attributes will also change to website scope.
-For more information, see [Adding Websites]({% link stores/stores-all-create-website.md %}).
+If you change your catalog price scope from `Global` to `Website`, all price type attributes will also change to `Website`.
+See [Adding Websites]({% link stores/stores-all-create-website.md %}).

+When a website price is chosen, there are two price sources:

+- The website price
-When a website price is selected, there are two price sources: the website price and the default (fall back) price.
-For the Amazon integration, based on your Listing Rules, you can map products from multiple websites into a single Amazon marketplace.
+- The default (fall back) price

+For the Amazon Sales Channel integration, based on your [Listing Rules]({% link sales-channels/asc/listing-rules.md %}), you can map products from multiple websites into a single Amazon Marketplace Country ( defined during [store integration]({% link sales-channels/asc/store-integration.md %})).
 However, this introduces the issue of which price should be published if the product exists on multiple websites with differing prices.